MicrosoftDocs/cloud-adoption-framework/docs/strategy/motivations.md

 <!-- docsTest:ignore "is a common question" "Our board" -->

 "Why are we moving to the cloud?"
 Is a common question for business and technical stakeholders alike.
-If the answer is, "our board (or CIO, or C-level executives) told us to move to the cloud, " it's unlikely that the business will achieve the desired outcomes.
+If the answer is, "our board (or CIO, or C-level executives) told us to move to the cloud," it's unlikely that the business will achieve the desired outcomes.

 This article discusses a few motivations behind cloud migration that can help produce more successful business outcomes.
 These options help facilitate a conversation about motivations and, ultimately, business outcomes.